Pricing plans and billing overview

-If you want to give your customers another way of paying, for example, through PayPal or with a custom payment method, then you can set these up in addition to Shopify Payments without having to pay any extra transaction fees.
+If you want to give your customers another way of paying, for example, through PayPal or with a custom payment method, then you can set these up in addition to Shopify Payments without having to pay any extra third-party transaction fees.

 Third-party payment providers

 If Shopify Payments is not available in your country, or if you prefer not to use it, then you can activate one of the third-party payment providers that Shopify integrates with.
-In this case, transaction fees do apply.
+In this case, third-party transaction fees do apply.

 A billing cycle is the 30-day interval at which Shopify bills your plan fees and charges.
-You cannot choose the date that you get charged on, but you can extend your billing cycle to a longer interval (one, two, or three years) to earn a discount.
+You can't select the date that you get charged on, but you can extend your billing cycle to a longer interval (one, two, or three years) to earn a discount.

 A different billing cycle applies to app subscriptions, so their billing cycles might not always match the billing date of your Shopify subscription billing cycle.

-If you ever pause or close your store, then make sure you cancel your app subscriptions as well to avoid additional future charges.
+If you ever pause or deactivate your store, then make sure you cancel your app subscriptions as well to avoid additional future charges.

 Learn more about the various plan and transaction charges: View your Shopify bill.